toptal/database_validations/README.md

 Then, run `rake spec` to run the tests.

+To check the conformance with the style guides, run:

+    rubocop

+To run benchmarks, run:

+    ruby -I lib benchmarks/composed_benchmarks.rb

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version,